 The existing park is located at 105 N. Balfour Road in the northeast corner of a city block across the street from City Hall.
 The expansion will integrate the adjacent 5.6 acres of undeveloped land into the existing park; the city estimates the expansion will cost about $7 million.

 The city first engaged a consultant in 2013 to gather community input and develop a “conceptual site plan” for expanding Balfour Park.
 At that time, suggestions included a public plaza; amphitheater and stage; playground and more.
 The city put the project on hold until the library district secured funding for a new facility.

-Discussions will also include the need for a crosswalk near City Hall to allow pedestrians to safely cross Sprague Avenue, and the feasibility of connecting the Appleway Trail to the expanded park.
+Discussions also include the need for a crosswalk near City Hall to allow pedestrians to safely cross Sprague Avenue, and the feasibility of connecting the Appleway Trail to the expanded park.
 The city will seek grant funds to support future park improvements.

 The new facility is projected to cost about $14 to $15 million.
 Funding includes a loan from the Washington State Treasurer’s Office, grant from the Washington State Department of Commerce, library district capital savings and fund raised contributions.
 In addition, the city is contributing $1.3 million which includes $461,000 of surrounding street improvements and $839,000 in cash (representing the amount that the library district paid to the city when it acquired the 2.8 acres where the library will be located).